-10 lines on Mahatma Gandhi in english for students and children :: Mahatma Gandhi or as many say MOHANDAS KARAMCHAND GANDHI was born on October 2, 1869, Porbandar, India.
-He is recognized as an Indian lawyer, politician, social activist, and a writer who lead the nationwide movement against the rule of British in India.
+10 lines on Mahatma Gandhi in English for students and children:: Mahatma Gandhi, or as many say MOHANDAS KARAMCHAND GANDHI was born on October 2, 1869, in Porbandar, India.
+He is recognized as an Indian lawyer, politician, social activist, and writer who led the nationwide movement against British rule in India.
 This led him to become the father of his beloved country.
-Gandhi is known worldwide for his preaching of non-violent protest, termed as Satyagraha to achieve his motive concerning political and social agenda that will be discussed in 10 lines on Mahatma Gandhi.
+In addition, Gandhi is known worldwide for his preaching of non-violent protest, termed as Satyagraha, to achieve his motive concerning political and social agenda discussed in 10 lines on Mahatma Gandhi.

 10 lines on Mahatma Gandhi:

-1. Mahatma Gandhi was born in a privileged society and was married to Kasturba Makhanji at the age of 13.
+1. Mahatma Gandhi was born in a privileged society and was married to Kasturba Makhanji at 13.

 2. He pursued a philosophical study in religion at London University.